-What tests or rules are applied by the courts to determine the jurisdiction for internet-related transactions (or disputes) in cases where the defendant is resident or provides goods or services from outside the jurisdiction?
+4 What tests or rules are applied by the courts to determine the jurisdiction for internet-related transactions (or disputes) in cases where the defendant is resident or provides goods or services from outside the jurisdiction?

 The general principles referring to civil proceedings apply in such a case.
-In particular, the Lugano Convention on jurisdiction and the enforcement of judgments in civil and commercial matters of 16 September 1988, the Lugano Convention on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters of 30 October 2007 and Council Regulation (EC) No. 44/2001 of 22 December 2000 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters are of paramount importance.
+In particular, the Lugano Convention on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters of 30 October 2007 and Council Regulation (EC) No. 44/2001 of 22 December 2000 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters are of paramount importance.

-If at least one of the parties is resident of an EU member state, or of a country that is a party to one of the above-mentioned Lugano Conventions, the parties may agree that a court in a particular member state shall have jurisdiction.
+If at least one of the parties is resident of an EU member state, or of a country that is a party to the above-mentioned Lugano Convention, the parties may agree that a court in a particular member state shall have jurisdiction.
 Otherwise, persons resident in an EU member state should be sued before the courts of that member state, irrespective of their citizenship.
 In the case of a legal person, under the above-mentioned regulation the location of its registered office will determine the appropriate court, or alternatively the place of its main governing body or business activity.
 The claim may also be brought before a court where the obligation was or was to be performed.